 Get an oily fish fix:

 Be sure to chow down on plenty of oily fish such as salmon, mackerel, herring, and tuna.
 Why?
-Because these types of fish are packed with omega-3 fatty acids which can protect you against cardiovascular disease, type II diabetes, and cognitive decline.
+Because these types of fish are packed with omega-3 fatty acids which can protect you against cardiovascular disease, type II diabetes, and cognitive decline, all of which can occur at a later age.
 Oily fish might also help you stay looking younger too, because Omega-3 is believed to help the skin produce elastin and collagen.

 2. Stop with the snacking